stdgregwar/solarus-online/README.md

 ## What's to be done
 - better movement replication
 - better hero actions replication
--- this is not hard but action replication is cumbersome
+  - this is not hard but action replication is cumbersome
 - a proper save system
+- sync use of equipement
+- make every solarus entities work, or provide workaround
 - state for instances
 - a proper hud and chat